Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Zrnovski Makaruni pasta dish at Pinjac Pub on Korcula Island, Croatia

-In the evening, an optional dinner excursion was planned to the nearby village of Zrnovo for the region’s famed Zrnovski Makaruni pasta.
-Although the excursion was offered at an excellent value (it included transportation, dinner and drinks), we were set on trying the locally produced beers at Pinjac Pub – the only brewery on Korcula – which is also located in Zrnovo.
+Although it was offered at an excellent value (including transportation, dinner and drinks), we were set on trying the locally produced beers at the only brewery on Korcula – also located in Zrnovo.

 Pinjac Pub